 Clemson, Newman surprise No. 5 Louisville with 77-62 win

-Clemson, Newman surprise No. 5 Louisville with 77-62 winLouisville's Darius Perry (2) drives to the basket while defended by Clemson's Aamir Simms, left, and Al-Amir Dawes during the first half of an NCAA college basketball game Saturday, Feb.
+Louisville Clemson BasketballClemson fans rush the court after the Tigers defeated Louisville 77-62 in an NCAA college basketball game Saturday, Feb.
 15, 2020, in Clemson, S.C.
 (AP Photo/Richard Shiro)

 CLEMSON, S.C.
-(AP) -- Johnny Newman III had a career-high 23 points and Clemson used a strong defensive first half to send No. 5 Louisville to its second straight defeat, 77-62 on Saturday.

-The Tigers (13-12, 7-8 Atlantic Coast Conference) held the Cardinals to their lowest first-half output this season as they led 31-14 at the break and limited the ACC's leading scorer Jordan Nwora to five points.
+(AP) — Clemson's John Newman III had one goal against No. 5 Louisville — stay aggressive.

+That resolve brought the Tigers a stunning 77-62 upset win over the Cardinals — and another major moment in what's been an up-and-down season.

+It was only the second time this season the Cardinals lost consecutive games.

+“This week wasn't a good week for us," Louisville coach Chris Mack said.

-After Louisville cut a 21-point lead to 44-34 on Dwayne Sutton's jumper with 9:49 left, Clemson took off on an 11-2 run to put the Cardinals in a hole they could not climb out of.
+Louisville did cut a 21-point lead to 44-34 on Dwayne Sutton's jumper with 9:49 left.
+That's when Clemson took off on an 11-2 run to put the Cardinals in a hole they could not climb out of.

 Tevin Mack's basket started Clemson's clinching surge, then Aamir Simms, Newman and Alex Hemenway added 3s to restore the large lead.